Caster: Coding a Topology

 - Releases plan tools such as network resources and virtual machines into vCenter

-Within the workspace view users can see all the runs that have been planned and applied.
+Within the workspace view users can see every run they have planned and applied.

 Destroy